maximtereshchenko/conveyor/README.md

       property cannot be overridden
     * The property `conveyor.schematic.version` can be used to interpolate the schematic's version.
       This property cannot be overridden
-    * The property `conveyor.discovery.directory` defines the directory, where plugins should find files to work with.
-It is relative to the directory, where the schematic definition is located.
-The default value is `./`
-    * The property `conveyor.construction.directory` defines the directory, where plugins should place created products.
-It is relative to the directory, where the schematic definition is located.
-The default value is `./.conveyor`
+    * The property `conveyor.schematic.directory` can be used to interpolate the directory, in which the schematic is located.
+This property cannot be overridden
     * Properties, plugin group and version, dependency group and version and preference group and version can be interpolated with other properties using `${property.key}` syntax
 * Dependencies